 Secondary Keywords

-Secondary keywords serve the exact same purpose by supporting the primary keywords.
+Secondary keywords serve the exact same purpose by supporting the primary one.
 The days of simply stuffing primary keywords into an article are gone.
 These days, SERPs are more concerned with topics than individual keywords.

 For this reason, it’s important to have secondary keywords which consist of semantic variations of your primary target.
 That is, keywords which express the same ideas in different words.